 Resolution: Explore more cool kid-friendly exhibits

-Resolution: Enjoy quirky only-in-NYC fun
+Resolution: Enjoy quirky, only-in-NYC fun

-Resolution: See more kid-friendly theater
+Resolution: See more kid-friendly shows

 Resolution: Spend more time outside

-While the rest of the city sleeps it off, take a quiet stroll through one of NYC's lovely green spaces.
-Central, Prospect, Flushing Meadows Corona and Van Cortlandt Parks are all open.
-Or you could walk up Fifth Avenue to see the stunning department store holiday windows before they're gone.
-The Prospect Park, Queens and Central Park Zoos are also open on January 1 (the Bronx and Staten Island Zoos are closed for the holiday).
+Stroll down Fifth Avenue to see the stunning department store holiday windows before they're gone, as well as the Rockefeller Tree.
+The Prospect Park Zoo, Queens Zoo, Central Park Zoo, and the New York Aquarium are all open on January 1 (the Bronx and Staten Island Zoos are closed for the holiday).
 The Holiday Train Show continues at the New York Botanical Garden.
-Or you could go ice-skating at the rinks in Bryant, Central, Van Cortlandt or Riverbank State Parks.
-If you're up for spending more time waiting than skating, the Ice Rink at Rockefeller Center is also open.
+You can also go ice skating—most outdoor rinks are open on the holiday (weather permitting), including those in Bryant Park, Central Park, Riverbank State Park, Brookfield Place, and Prospect Park.
+If you don't mind spending as much time waiting as skating, the Rink at Rockefeller Center is also open.